Shlomo (beatboxer): World Loopstation championships

 SK Shlomo incorporates a loop pedal into their solo performances to perform more complex original compositions and covers.
 In October 2010, they entered the UK heats of the World Loopstation Championships and became the UK Champion.
 They then flew to Los Angeles in January 2011 and was awarded the title of World Loopstation Champion by the judges Dave Navarro, Steve Stevens and Dub FX.

-Since become World Loopstation Champion, they has been in demand as an authority on technology and creativity.
-They has spoken at international events including TEDx, CDI in Mexico, ITV’s Big Think, Roundhouse Rising, Music Tech Fest, MGX (Microsoft USA) and WIRED2014.
+Since become World Loopstation Champion, they have been in demand as an authority on technology and creativity.
+They have spoken at international events including TEDx, CDI in Mexico, ITV’s Big Think, Roundhouse Rising, Music Tech Fest, MGX (Microsoft USA) and WIRED2014.

 Theatrical work and the Edinburgh Fringe

-In 2011 SK Shlomo toured their first one-man theatrical show "Mouthtronica" which explored SK Shlomo's Iraqi-Jewish background and the story of how they became a beatboxer.
+In 2011 SK Shlomo toured their first one-person theatrical show "Mouthtronica" which explored SK Shlomo's Iraqi-Jewish background and the story of how they became a beatboxer.
 In each performance, SK Shlomo improvised a spontaneous collaboration with a local guest artist, which were sourced via Twitter and Facebook.
 The collaborations were recorded for an improvised charity album which raised over £500 for medical charity Doctors Without Borders.
 After the initial 22 date UK tour, SK Shlomo took Mouthtronica to the Edinburgh Fringe Festival where the show received several five star reviews, was nominated for the Holden Street Theatres' Edinburgh Fringe Award and sold out for the entire four-week run.
 While they were in Edinburgh, SK Shlomo performed a collaboration with singer James Morrison for BBC Radio 1 and worked with their childhood hero Michael Winslow to create a special one-off show called "Old Skool meets New Skool".

-SK Shlomo's theatrical work includes 3 full length one man theatre shows, all of which have sold out at the Edinburgh Fringe Festival and toured the UK.
+SK Shlomo's theatrical work includes 3 full length one-person theatre shows, all of which have sold out at the Edinburgh Fringe Festival and toured the UK.
 They also created and directed a stage show entitled The Vocal Orchestra which for ran for at London's Southbank, Edinburgh Fringe and continues to tour internationally.